 Payments will be stopped during any unauthorised absence and those already made during a period of unauthorised absence will be recovered from the student.

-The student is entitled to 52 weeks of maternity or shared parental leave.
-If the student becomes pregnant with an expected week of childbirth (“EWC”) during the period of award, they will be entitled to 26 weeks maternity leave on full stipend, pro-rated as necessary for part-time students.
-The following 13 weeks paid at a level commensurate with employee entitlements to Statutory Maternity Pay, and the final 13 weeks are unpaid.
-Requests for paid maternity leave as detailed above will be approved, subject to the approval of a corresponding period of intercalation from study which must commence before the end of the student’s period of study.
-A mother must take a minimum of 2 weeks maternity leave following the birth.
+The student is entitled to 52 weeks of maternity leave.
+If the expected week of childbirth (“EWC”) will occur during the period of award, the student will be entitled to 26 weeks maternity leave on full stipend, pro-rated as necessary for part-time students.
+The following 13 weeks will be paid at a level commensurate with employee entitlements to Statutory Maternity Pay, and the final 13 weeks will be unpaid.
+Requests for paid maternity leave as detailed above will be approved, subject to the approval of a corresponding period of interruption from study which must commence before the end of the student’s period of study.
+A mother must take a minimum of 2 weeks’ maternity leave following the birth.
 There is no qualifying period for maternity leave.

 The student should apply to the University and their school or institute for the period of interruption with paid maternity leave at least three months before the EWC and supply a MATB1 form to qualify for maternity leave.
 Maternity leave may commence at any time between the 11th week before the EWC and the birth of the child.

 In addition to paid maternity leave, requests for unpaid maternity leave up to a further 13 weeks will be approved, subject to the approval of the corresponding period of interruption from study.
 The process is set out in the University’s “Code of Practice for Research Degrees”.

 Where a student is paid a maintenance stipend during their maternity leave and then decides not to return to study or returns for a period of less than 12 weeks, they will normally be expected to pay back the stipend payments received during the period of maternity leave in full.

 Ordinary Paternity Leave*

-Paternity leave may be taken by students as long as they are the biological father of the child, or the mother’s husband or partner (including same-sex relationships) and they must provide a written statement from the mother to confirm this.
+Ordinary Paternity leave may be taken by students as long as they are the biological father of the child; or the partner or spouse of the mother (or child’s adopter).